jecho/2021/README.md

 * _just_ love life

 ## For year 2020
-Thank you helping me, (us) cherish what is here now, what we have now.
-Thank you for my wife, and my daughter.
+Thank you helping me _(us)_ cherish what is here now, what we have now.
+Thank you for my wife, and our new born daughter.